Contact information

 Attacks, Counter Measures, Security Assessment and Testing

-Day 4 will look at different types of attack vectors and methods of defence.
-Students will be given an introduction to security assessment, risk identification and evaluation techniques.
-We will also look at penetration testing methodologies, information gathering and flaw testing.
+This session looks at different types of attack vectors and methods of defence.
+Students are introduced to security assessment, risk identification and evaluation techniques.
+We'll also look at penetration testing methodologies, information gathering and flaw testing.

 Topics